Benzphetamine

-Benzphetamine (brand name Didrex) is a substituted amphetamine used short-term along with a doctor-approved, reduced-calorie diet, exercise, and behavioral program for weight loss.
+Benzphetamine, sold under the brand name Didrex among others, is an amphetamine-type stimulant and appetite suppressant used short-term for weight loss along with a doctor-approved, reduced-calorie diet, exercise, and behavioral program.
 It is prescribed for obesity to people who have been unable to lose weight through exercise and dieting alone.
-It is a prodrug to dextroamphetamine and dextromethamphetamine.
+It is a prodrug of dextromethamphetamine and dextroamphetamine.

-Benzphetamine is an anorectic, primarily promoting weight loss through reduced appetite.
-It also slightly increases metabolism.
+Mechanism of Action

+Benzphetamine promotes weight loss by reducing appetite and slightly increasing metabolism.
+It is the parent compound of clobenzorex, the latter of which is not subject to the Federal Analogue Act, nor scheduled per the Controlled Substances Act of 1970.